 - An iPhone to facilitate taking a call

 - $1500 educational stipend

 - 20 days vacation and 5 days educational leave

 - $1000 relocation stipend

 A sample schedule by fellowship year is provided below.
 General principles include:

 Night and weekend call

 First-year fellows are on call approximately two weekdays a week and one weekend a month.
-Second-year fellows are on call one weekday a week and one weekend month.
+Second-year and third-year fellows are on call one weekday per week and one weekend per month.

-Continuity Clinic runs throughout the year for one half day per week.
-There are additional half day out-patient clinics for IBD and Complex Liver Disease throughout the year for fellows to attend when not taking in-patient call.
+Continuity Clinic runs throughout the year for one-half day per week.
+There are additional half-day out-patient clinics for IBD and Complex Liver Disease throughout the year for fellows to attend when not taking in-patient calls.

 Most clinical duties will be at KP San Francisco’s main campus (2425 Geary Boulevard, located in the center of San Francisco).
 The Esophageal Advanced Training program and 2 months of In-patient consults in your second year will occur at Kaiser Oakland, a 45-minute commute by car or mass transit from San Francisco Medical Center.
 A liver transplant rotation will be at UCSF, a 10-minute commute from the main San Francisco Kaiser Campus.
 There will be no call responsibilities at the San Francisco medical center when at the UCSF or Oakland sites.